micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/system_modes/index.md

 ![High-level Architecture](mode-management.png)

-The key elements of the approach are:
+The main features of the approach are (detailed in the remainder):

 1.  _Extended Lifecycle_: Extensible concept to specify the runtime states of components, i.e ROS 2 lifecycle nodes.
-2.  _System Hierarchy and Modes_: Modeling approach for specifying system modes based on these component states.
+2.  _System Hierarchy and Modes_: Modeling approach for specifying a ROS system in terms of its system hierarchy and _system modes_, i.e. different (sub-)system configurations.
 3.  _Mode Manager_: A module to manage and change the system runtime configuration.
 4.  _Mode Inference_: A module for deriving the entire system state and mode from observable system information, i.e. states, modes, and parameters of its components.
 5.  _Diagnostics_: Diagnosis module for deriving relevant information from the operating systems, the hardware and the functional components.

 ## Requirements